-Senior Research Analyst, Truven Health Analytics, an IBM Company, Santa Barbara, CA
+Research Leader, Truven Health Analytics, an IBM Company, Santa Barbara, CA

 Kim received her PhD from UCSB (2016) and her MA from UMass Amherst (2012).
 Broadly, Kim's research interests surround children, adolescents, and the media.
 During her graduate school career, she studied representations of school bullying in entertainment and news media; implemented and evaluated K-12 media literacy interventions; and conducted experiments related to the effects of stereotypical media depictions.
 Her dissertation focused on television depictions of illicit drug use.
 Specifically, the study assessed the role of audience interpretations in predicting attitudes, beliefs, and behavioral intentions related to cocaine.
 Now, as a health services researcher, Kim applies her background and experience to large-scale research studies for the Federal Government and State agencies.

-Richard is an assistant professor in the School of Communication at The Ohio State University.
-His research lies at the intersection of media psychology and cognitive neuroscience with a particular focus on how media content influence human cognition and behavior.
-Philosophically, this work understands the mind (and the communication phenomena it enables) as a physical property of the brain.
-From this multi-level view, neuroscientific research complements existing measures by providing an additional level of explanation for communication behavior (e.g., sociocultural, individual, biological, chemical, physical).
-It is from this perspective that Richard’s research investigates three core topics: attitude and behavior change, media enjoyment, and the influence of moral narratives.
+Richard's research lies at the intersection of media psychology and cognitive neuroscience with a particular focus on understanding how media content influence human cognition and behavior.
+This emerging research area is known as Media Neuroscience.
+As a media neuroscientist, Richard adopts a multi-level perspective that understands the mind (and the communication phenomena it enables) as a physical property of the brain.
+Accordingly, Richard's use of neuroscientific research techniques complements existing measures by providing an additional level of explanation for communication processing and behavior (e.g., sociocultural, individual, biological, chemical, physical).
+It is from this perspective that Richard's research investigates three core topics: motivation and media engagement, attitude and behavior change, and the influence of moral narratives.